- Solar advice hub

 As you might expect, the more intense the sunlight that hits your panels, the higher the kWh/m², and the more solar electricity your installation generates – which means more savings for you.

-Please note: you won’t necessarily produce as much solar electricity with your system, since this design is for a specific property that may be different to yours – but it should give you a rough indication of what’s possible in Kent.
+Please note: you won’t necessarily generate as much solar electricity with your system, as this design is for a specific property that may be different to yours – but it should give you a rough idea of what’s possible in Kent.

 Is it worth getting solar panels in Kent?

-It’s absolutely worth getting solar panels in Kent, more so than most places in the country.
+It’s absolutely worth getting solar panels in Kent, even more so than it is in most places in the UK – as 6.6% of households in the county have discovered.

-And if you don’t qualify for a government grant, you should consider Sunsave Plus, our all-in-one residential solar and battery solution that’s tailored to your home, and delivered as a monthly subscription at no upfront cost.
+However, if you can't qualify for any of these, consider Sunsave Plus, our all-in-one solar and battery solution that’s tailored to your home, and delivered as a monthly subscription with no upfront cost.

-At Sunsave we install across the whole of Kent – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll generate a quick estimate.
+To see how much you could save with a solar & battery system from an installer that covers Kent, enter a few details below and we’ll provide an estimate.

 Solar panels in Kent: FAQs